 Arranging custom-made skirting can be complicated.
 You may have to travel to a provider.

-Ultimately, custom-made skirting is probably only worth the extra expense for people who will be using their RVs very frequently and in wide-ranging conditions.
+Ultimately, custom-made skirting is probably only worth the extra expense for RV owners who will be using their RVs very frequently and in wide-ranging conditions.
+(Even then, we still think that buying insulated RV skirting from a company like AirSkirts or EZ Snap is a smart, more affordable, and even better overall option).

 There are many DIY options for RV skirting.
-Some RV users use temporary options such as tarp, hay bales or even snow!
+Some RV users use temporary options such as tarps, hay bales, or even snow!
 Below are a few options for more durable DIY skirting.

 Fabric RV Skirting